We have seen a general job configuration in the previous section. Now we want to focus on the configuration

 CSV

-Note that the format contains a few comment lines (starting with #
+Note that the format contains a few comment lines (starting with #).
+These contain important information

 for aggregation of data.
-In this case we have a DOUBLE
+In this case we have a DOUBLE as type of the metric jaccard as given in the column

-is to be aggregated as average over values of type double (DOUBLE_AVG
+that the metric jaccard is to be aggregated as average over values of type double (DOUBLE_AVG)

 # K_METRIC_AGGREGATOR_MAPPING jaccard DOUBLE_AVG